Pathfinder -- Navigating and Analyzing Chemical Reaction Networks with an Efficient Graph-based Approach: Results and Discussion

 \begin{rxnalign} \ce{A <=>& B}\ &w_\text{R1} = 6 \\ \ce{A <=>& D + E} &w_\text{R2} = 1 \\ \ce{A <=>& Y + Z} &w_\text{R3} = 2 \\ \ce{A <=>& F} &w_\text{R4} = 4 \\ \ce{Z <=>& B} &w_\text{R5} = 3 \\ \ce{B + D <=>& K} &w_\text{R6} = 1 \\ \ce{E + Z <=>& F} &w_\text{R7} = 2 \\ \ce{Y + Y <=>& K} &w_\text{R8} = 4 \\ \ce{B + B <=>& H} &w_\text{R9} = 3 \\ \ce{F + K <=>& H} &w_\text{R10} = 1 \end{rxnalign}

-The reactions \ref{R1}--\ref{R10} and the initial edge weights in forward and backward directions were taken from Blau et al. \cite{Blau2021} Given only compound \ce{A} at the start of the reaction, we query the shortest path from \ce{A} to \ce{H}.
-At first glance, the shortest path in terms of the number of reactions is \ref{R1} yielding compound \ce{B} followed by \ref{R9} producing compound \ce{H} directly from two equivalents of compound \ce{B}.
-However, the weight via \ref{R1} is quite high and hence a path along this reaction will be unlikely.
+The compounds occurring in the 10 abstract reactions are deliberately abbreviated by arbitrary letters.
+Reactions \ref{R1}--\ref{R10} and the initial edge weights in forward and backward directions were taken from Blau et al. \cite{Blau2021} Given only compound \ce{A} at the start of the reaction, we query the shortest path from \ce{A} to \ce{H}.
+At first glance, the shortest path in terms of the number of reactions is reaction~\ref{R1} yielding compound \ce{B} followed by reaction \ref{R9} producing compound \ce{H} directly from two equivalents of compound \ce{B}.
+However, the weight via reaction~\ref{R1} is quite high and hence a path along this reaction will be unlikely.
 The visual representation of the iterative determination of all compound costs (compare Fig.\ref{fig:PRCost}) is given in Fig.\ref{fig:compoundWeightOpt}.

 In the first iteration step of the \textsc{Pathfinder} algorithm, the compound costs (compare Fig.\ref{fig:compoundWeightOpt}) of products from reactions only directly consuming the starting compound \ce{A} as a reagent were assigned.
 Compounds \ce{H} and \ce{K} were not accessible in the first iteration as reactions forming those two require reactants not initially available.
 In the second iteration step, valid paths to the two remaining compounds were found such that all compounds ultimately had a cost assigned.
 In the third and last step, it was checked whether the availability of the two new compounds lowered any of the previously determined compound costs, which turned out to be not the case in this example.